RedisLabs/redislabs-docs/content/rv/api/concepts/tasks-management.md

 The response contains the following information:

-- `taskId` - a universally unique identifier (UUID) that idenfities the specific task
+- `taskId` - a universally unique identifier (UUID) that identities the specific task
 - `commandType` - a string description that identifies the request (AKA "command") type
 - `status` - the status of the task.
 For a list of supported status values for tasks, see "[Asynchronous operations]({{< relref  "rv/api/concepts/provisioning-lifecycle#asynchronous-operations">}})"
 - `description` - a description of the status and its meaning